 “I am very impressed with the quality of the program and the work produced by the students.
 MUM’s Consciousness-Based Art education with the Transcendental Meditation technique to develop creativity and focus, personalized studio instruction, and one course at a time is a unique and enriching experience for future artists.”

-—Isabel Barbuzza, Professor of Sculpture and Director of Graduate Studies, the University of Iowa, Visiting Reviewer of the MUM Art Department
+—Isabel Barbuzza, Associate Professor and Director of Graduate Studies in Art, University of Iowa, visiting reviewer of the MUM Art Department

 Jim Shrosbree is a Professor of Art at MUM.
 He has been a visiting artist and lecturer at numerous universities and art schools around the country, with his work having been awarded fellowships and grants from Arts Midwest/National Endowment for the Arts, the Iowa Arts Council and the Idaho Arts and Humanities Commission.
 He has been an Artist in Residence at YADDO in Saratoga Springs, and the NY and Watershed Center for Ceramic Art, Maine.
-His work has been exhibited throughout the United States, whith his work showcased in various museum collections, such as at the: Los Angeles County Museum of Art; Detroit Institute of Art; Daum Museum of Contemporary Art, Honolulu Museum of Contemporary Art, Mint Museum of Art and University of Iowa Museum of Art.
+His work has been exhibited throughout the United States in various museum collections, including exhibits at the Los Angeles County Museum of Art; Detroit Institute of Art; Daum Museum of Contemporary Art, Honolulu Museum of Contemporary Art, Mint Museum of Art and University of Iowa Museum of Art.

 In this program you will participate in the creation of an original Web-TV Series, working alongside fellow students and industry professionals.
 This unique opportunity is being made available to a select number of students who will work together to write, produce, edit, and distribute the series.
 Every student will work in different capacities throughout the course of the production.